For whatever it's worth: my advice on job hunting in tech

 Just to get this out of the way right off the bat: I’m no authoritative expert, either on hiring or on tech in general.
 If there was a talking heads-style TV show about tech careers, nobody would call me up to sit on the panel.

 I don’t claim to know everything.
-I don’t even claim whatever I do know will be useful in the first place; what worked for me before might not work for you now.
+I don’t even claim whatever I do know will be useful in the first place; what worked for me then might not work for you now.

 However, I’ve had what I think is fair to consider a pretty good run in tech so far.
 I’ve been building things on the web for about ten years.
-I’ve worked for agencies, taught development courses, and I’ve spent the last few years full-time in frontend at companies like Flywheel/WP Engine, Shopify and Deno.
+I’ve worked for agencies, taught development courses, and I’ve spent the last several years full-time in frontend at some notable software companies.

 I’ll be the first to tell you a lot of my journey has been lucky.
 Still, though: some of that luck is reproducible.

-This will be very US-focused, and developer-focused (especially frontend), so not everything will apply to you if you’re in another country, or in another role.
+This will be very US- and developer-centric (especially frontend), so not everything will apply to you if you’re in another country or role.
 I think a lot of it still will, however.

 I won’t go deep into specifics on certain things (for example: how to write cover letters, or understanding algorithms), just because there are plenty of resources already available on those topics.
 I’ll give my general advice, though.

 Finally, I have to thank the members of the ShopTalk Show D-D-D-Discord for helping me flesh out this post with their own best suggestions and advice, especially Dave Rupert, Andrew Walpole, and Erick Merchant.
-Several of these points are theirs; I just added some fluff.
+Several of these points are theirs; I just added some color commentary.

 This is very long, which is why I’ve broken it up into sections.
-I’ve tried to make it as easy as possible to skip around, and get the ideas involved without reading every single word.
+I’ve tried to make it as easy as possible to skip around and skim.

 All that said: the rest of my advice has no basis more reliable than my own meandering experience.